Equal Access to Quality Education

 Without equal access to education, inequity grows in society as a whole in addition to within schools.
 Incarceration rates increase when young people drop out of school or do not get the support, training and opportunities they need.

-On July 30, 2017, our Social Justice Council member presented a service highlighting new and important efforts to raise the “conditions for learning” in Hawaii public schools.
+Our Social Justice Council members presented a service highlighting new and important efforts to raise the “conditions for learning” in Hawaii public schools.

 Summary of the service: A HĀ Moments: Breakthroughs in Learning and Living